iron-software/IronPdf.Examples/how-to/add-pdf-outline-bookmarks/README.md

-# Incorporating PDF Outline Bookmarks
+# Enhancing PDF Accessibility with Bookmarks

 ***Based on <https://ironpdf.com/how-to/add-pdf-outline-bookmarks/>***

-A PDF outline, or bookmarks, is much like a Table of Contents in a book; it provides a way to jump to important sections in a PDF document.
-This feature improves the usability and user experience in any C# project where PDF interaction is involved.
+Incorporating a PDF outline or bookmarks into your software project is like integrating a dynamic table of contents.
+This feature proves highly beneficial for navigating key sections within PDFs and significantly enhances user experience and interface design.

 <div class="learnn-how-section">
   <div class="row">
     <div class="col-sm-6">
-      <h2>Navigation Via PDF Bookmarks in Outline</h2>
+      <h2>Enhancing PDF Navigation with Bookmarks</h2>
       <ul class="list-unstyled">
-        <li><a href="#anchor-1-use-ironpdf-for-c-num">Using IronPDF for Bookmark Integration</a></li>
+        <li><a href="#anchor-1-use-ironpdf-for-c-num">Integrate IronPDF for Bookmark Functionality</a></li>
-        <li><a href="#anchor-2-add-outlines-bookmarks">Incorporate Outlines, Bookmarks, and Navigation into Your PDF</a></li>
+        <li><a href="#anchor-2-add-outlines-bookmarks">Incorporate Bookmarks and Navigation into Your PDF</a></li>
-        <li><a href="#anchor-3-extract-and-search-text-images">Extracting Text and Images for Search Capabilities</a></li>
+        <li><a href="#anchor-3-extract-and-search-text-images">Extract and Search Through Text and Images Within the Document</a></li>
       </ul>
     </div>
     <div class="col-sm-6">